Want to know what to do in Sanur Beach when visiting Bali this year?

 Hang ten and shoot the lip (lame?)!

 Although it’s not Kuta or the southern peninsula of Bali, Sanur Beach, Bali has some of the best waves for casual surfing.
+The strong winds also make it a good spot for kite surfing.

 They even have a children’s (under 13 years old) school that will teach the basics of surfing in a safe and controlled environment.
 Your kids will be able to improve their skills, balance, and confidence on the water.